square/microsite/README.md

 - Check that your SSH key is authorized for the Square organization's SAML SSO
 - Verify you have the correct access rights to the repository

-## Development

-This is a Jekyll-based site.
-To run locally:

-1. Install dependencies: `bundle install`
-2. Start the development server: `bundle exec jekyll serve`
-3. Visit `http://localhost:4000` in your browser

 ## Contributing

 1. Create a new branch for your changes